-Expanding its presence in the health-tech sector and the city of Denver, Colorado School of Mines will join Catalyst HTI, a first-of-its-kind health care innovation hub opening this summer that will bring together startups, established health care entities, nonprofits and academic organizations to spur collaboration and innovation.
+Expanding its presence in the health-tech sector and the city of Denver, Colorado School of Mines joined Catalyst HTI, a first-of-its-kind health care innovation hub that brings together startups, established health care entities, nonprofits and academic organizations to spur collaboration and innovation.

-Mines plans to open a 1,700-square-foot office inside Catalyst HTI in early fall.
-At the heart of the space will be an open workshop and classroom, home to Capstone Design projects, career fairs, technology information sessions and a gallery showcasing the work of students and faculty.
+Mines has a 1,700-square-foot office inside Catalyst HTI.
+At the heart of the space is an open workshop and classroom, home to Capstone Design projects, career fairs, technology information sessions and a gallery showcasing the work of students and faculty.
 The university’s new graduate program in quantitative biosciences and engineering and the Center for Entrepreneurship & Innovation are among the entities that will have a presence in the space.

 “The biotech and health care industries offer great employment opportunities for Mines students and great collaborative opportunities for our faculty who are working on the cutting edge of tissue engineering, computational systems biology, medical device development and more,” said Mines President Paul C. Johnson.
 “We’re excited to join the Catalyst HTI venture, increasing our visibility in this vital, growing field of health technology at a local level and accelerating our progress toward establishing Colorado School of Mines as an innovative partner for the industry.”

-When it opens in June, Catalyst HTI will be the first facility of its kind in the U.S., designed to bring together stakeholders from across the health care market to foster collaboration and accelerate innovation.
+Catalyst HTI is one of the first facilities of its kind in the U.S., designed to bring together stakeholders from across the health care market to foster collaboration and accelerate innovation.
 Mines is one of three academic institutions that have committed to join the health-tech integrator, along with the University of Colorado Anschutz Medical Campus and Regis University.
 Other tenants include national organizations such as Kaiser Permanente and American Heart Association, global firms Hitachi Consulting and Terumo BCT, and dozens of health-tech startups.

 “We couldn’t be happier to have Colorado School of Mines as part of the Catalyst community,” said Catalyst HTI President Mike Biselli.
 “If we want to create a long-term health-tech innovation ecosystem in Denver, we have to have a talent pipeline.
 There’s no better way to make that happen than by bringing entrepreneurs, executives and Colorado’s great educational institutions together under one roof to work collaboratively to ensure college graduates are ready to hit the ground running in the industry today and in the future.”